hermangroup/docs/introduction/how-to-buy.rst

   Godex allows users to directly exchange one crypto asset for another without creating any account, albeit with a higher markup than most exchanges.
-Godex supports Dash and over 120 other cryptocurrencies.
+Godex supports Historia and over 120 other cryptocurrencies.

 Flyp.me
   .. image:: exchanges/flypme.png